 Internal Wall Insulation

 Insulating a wall internally first needs to take into consideration whether the wall is a cavity wall or a solid wall.
-Cavity walls must be inspected by a professional, usually by making a small incision and putting a camera into the cavity, to determine if they’re suitable to be insulated.
-If they are then this can be done without affecting the floor plan of the property that much.
+A professional must inspect cavity walls, typically by making a small incision and inserting a camera into the cavity, to determine whether they are suitable for insulation.
+If they are, you can insulate them without significantly affecting the property’s floor plan.

 Internal Cavity Wall Insulation